Keats/vincentprouillet/content/blog/2019-12-07_tera_v1_is_here.md

 The bottleneck is still converting the context to JSON since it needs to clone the data.
 This is unlikely to change until we move to a borrowed approach but I do not know how to approach that.
-If anyone can figure out a way to solve this issue and still be ergonomic, that would be amazing.
+If anyone can figure out a way to solve this issue and still be ergonomic, that would be amazing; please chim in the [related issue](https://github.com/Keats/tera/issues/469).

 How does it compare with other Rust template engine?
 There is a [benchmark](https://github.com/djc/template-benchmarks-rs) testing just that.
 Before showing the results, it is important to understand the difference between the compiled templates and interpreted templates: